tewha/tewha.net/_posts/2013/2013-10-17-change-back-button-title.md

 You might also have the opposite problem, where your context is not visible in the navigation title because it's obvious from something else in the view controller.
 But you still want to leave that more specific title as a breadcrumb for the user.

 An example of this might be an address without a label.
 The first line of the address doesn't make sense as a navigation title, as it duplicates the view.
-But if you tap deeper than that, you might want to include *something* about the address, such as as the position in the list.
+But if you tap deeper than that, you might want to include *something* about the address, such as the house number of the position in the list.

 This is a little more complicated.
 You'll need to do this at runtime: Set the `title` of the `backBarButtonItem` for the navigation item of the view controller the button leads to.
 That will prevent the navigation item's `title` from being used.